 Who is provides basic information about a domain plus hints about hosting and registration details.
 It shows domain registrar, expiration date, status and DNS name servers.
 You can use it to quickly find out administrative and technical information about any website.
 It also provides domain name suggestions plus other services.

 Site Trail is a free tool that reveals the details of any site.
 You get analysis for the site’s SEO, social media, revenue, links, color, contents, hosting, who is, server and so on.
-You can get their tool bar for Google Chrome, Firefox or Internet Explorer.
+You can get their toolbar for Google Chrome, Firefox or Internet Explorer.

 Norton Safe Web lets you analyze sites to identify security risks and other stuff you wouldn’t want on your computer.
-You’ll get reports on computer threats, identity threats and annoyance factors.
+You’ll get reports on computer threats, identity threats, and annoyance factors.

 Open Site Explorer is totally free.
 It helps you gather, sort and export link data easily.
 You can compare pages and links side by side and get graphical reports for all the data.

 AreMySitesUp checks your site more than 90 times in a single day.
-It lets you know immediately when your site is down for any reason and provide HTML status report whenever possible.
+It lets you know immediately when your site is down for any reason and provides HTML status report whenever possible.
 They also have both iPhone and Android apps with Push Notifications to help you monitor your site on-the-go.

 Pingdom lets you monitor your website and servers and get immediate alert by email or SMS, Twitter or mobile when something goes wrong.
 You can also monitor trends in your performance.

 Pingdom comes with 30-day free trial and their pricing plans are quite reasonable.
 It’s easy to say they are the most well-known uptime monitoring service there is and are well respected because of their excellent performance.